 - Think Singaraja and Lovina

 - Best for Singaraja old town, black sand beach, dolphin watching, West Bali National Park

 Nusa Lembongan, Nusa Ceningan and Nusa Penida

-- Small island off south east coast of Bali
+- Small islands off the south-east coast of Bali

 - Best for slow pace, relaxing, diving, surfing, snorkelling.

 Here we have different Bali Itinerary Options, for different lengths of stay and different interests.
 Click on the links below for Itineraries that are of interest to you.

 We try to put as much information on the blog to help you plan your trip, but if you need a hand or want to save time, then we have our Bali Trip Planning Email Support to help you.